atwayne/homeprofiles/.github/README.md

 - with `.bashrc` and `.bash_aliases` you will get a decent bash configuration and some handy aliases
 - with `.gitconfig` you will have some basic git configuration
 - with `.vimrc` you will have decent vim set up
+- with `.npmrc` you will have some handy set up like "install npm package globally without sudo"

 ## Install
 To initialize your home directory, start with the following commands.